caprice-j/ggconf/README.md

 ### Getting Started

-If you change your `ggplot2::theme()` call into `ggconf::theme2()` call, ggconf would work.
+If you replace your `ggplot2::theme()` call with `ggconf::theme2()` call, ggconf would work.
 All of the followings return the same plot.

 ``` r
 g + theme( axis.text = element_text(size=20, face="bold")) # Style 1: ggplot2 default (50 characters)